-I’ve been working remotely since October 2016, first for a company, then as a self-employed entrepreneur, since October 2017.
-With the latter, my flexibility has increased 10-fold as I can stop in the middle of the day anytime to pack up and relocate to a new spot.
+I’ve been working remotely since October 2016, first for a company, then as a self-employed entrepreneur.
+With the latter, my flexibility has increased 10-fold as I can stop in the middle of the day to pack up and relocate to a new spot.

-Due to that, if I’m working outside of the house, I’ll typically hit two complimentary locations in a day.
-One to start out, one to change things up a bit.
+Due to that, if I’m working outside of the house, I’ll typically hit two locations in a day.
+On most days I need that midday reset to keep the creativity flowing.

 Note: I can’t speak to the wifi speeds in any of these locations.
 I can’t afford to have any issues with wifi so I have an unlimited hotspot which I use virtually all the time.

 Gold Spike – Downtown Las Vegas

 This place is quite interesting.
 It’s a bar, lounge, and hotel and used to be residences for Zappos employees and other entrepreneurs.
 With that kind of history and current use, it’s no wonder it’s decked out like a trendy co-working space but turns into a nightclub in the evenings.